John Ireland (composer): Life

 On 10 September 1949, his 70th birthday was celebrated in a special Prom concert, at which his Piano Concerto was played by Eileen Joyce, who was also the first pianist to record the concerto, in 1942.

 Ireland retired in 1953, settling in the hamlet of Rock in Sussex, where he lived in a converted windmill, Rock Mill, Washington, for the rest of his life.
-It was there he met the young pianist Alan Rowlands who would be Ireland's choice to record his complete piano music.
+It was there he met the young pianist Alan Rowlands, who would be Ireland's choice to record his complete piano music.

-He died of heart failure aged 82 at Rock Mill and is buried at St. Mary the Virgin in Shipley, near his home.
+Ireland died of heart failure on 12 June 1962 at Rock Mill.
+He was 82.
+He is buried at St Mary's Church in Shipley, near his home.
 His epitaph reads "Many waters cannot quench love" and "One of God's noblest works lies here."